NASA's mightiest rocket lifts off 50 years after Apollo

 After a nearly yearlong space station mission and all-female spacewalk, Koch, 43, is on NASA’s short list for a lunar flight.
 So is astronaut Kayla Barron, 35, who finally got to witness her first rocket launch, not counting her own a year ago.

 “It took my breath away, and I was tearing up,” Barron said.
-“What an amazing acccomplishment for this team.”
+“What an amazing accomplishment for this team.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.